tronprotocol/wallet-cli/README.md

 > Parameter value

 isHex
-> The format of the parameters method and args,is hex string or not
+> The format of the parameters method and args, is hex string or not

 fee_limit
 > The most amount of trx allows for the consumption